Recipe Ideas

 4. Add the pecans and vanilla: Stir in the toasted pecans and vanilla extract, mixing until the pecans are well-coated with the caramel.

 5. Spoon the pralines onto wax paper: Drop spoonfuls of the pecan mixture onto a sheet of wax paper or parchment paper.
-Use a spoon or ice cream scoop to form small, round pralines.
+Use a spoon or Ice Cream scoop to form small, round pralines.
 Let them cool at room temperature for about 30 minutes to set.

 6. Serve: Once cooled, enjoy your homemade Easy Pecan Pralines!
 Store any leftovers in an airtight container at room temperature for up to a week.